 Benefits:

-• Stimulate blood flow which helps to flush out toxins and irritants.
+- Stimulate blood flow which helps to flush out toxins and irritants.

-• No caffeine makes this a great bedtime option.
+- No caffeine makes this a great bedtime option.

 Side Effects:

-• When consumed in high doses turmeric tea can hurt some people’s stomachs.
+- When consumed in high doses, turmeric tea can hurt some people's stomachs.

 7. Licorice Tea

 Licorice root has a long history of usage across Asia and Europe, even dating back to the pharaohs of Ancient Egypt.
-Made from the root of the licorice plant, it has been used to treat an upset stomach, treat respiratory problems, and decrease inflammation.
-Contemporarily, licorice has been used to help tame congestion symptoms due to its anti-inflammatory properties.
+Made from the root of the licorice plant, it has been used to soothe an upset stomach, support respiratory comfort, and decrease inflammation.

 Benefits:

-• Boosts your immune system with its antimicrobial properties.
+- Boosts your immune system with its antimicrobial properties.

 Side Effects:

-• This tea can elevate your blood pressure so be sure to drink it in moderation.
+- This tea can elevate your blood pressure so be sure to drink it in moderation.

-Medical Disclaimer: This article is for informative purposes only and shouldn’t be taken as medical advice.
+Medical Disclaimer: This article is for informational purposes only and shouldn't be taken as medical advice.
 If you have serious health-related issues you should reach out to a medical professional.
-While we have studied the scientific research available, this is not intended to diagnose, treat, cure, or prevent any disease.
+While we have reviewed the available scientific research, this is not intended to diagnose, treat, cure, or prevent any disease.